 Tom speaks and broadcast around the world on technology, the arts and media.
 Appearances include TED Global and the Cannes Lions Festival; authors@Google; the World Congress on Information Technology; Science Foo Camp; Intelligence Squared; the Houses of Parliament; Aspen Seminars for Leaders; and venues ranging from the Sydney Opera House to the Googleplex.

-A launch columnist for the BBC’s worldwide technology site, BBC Future, he writes and commentate widely in the international media, as well as guest lecturing at universities in the UK and Europe.
-Appearances include BBC One Breakfast, BBC Two Newsnight, BBC Radio 3, Radio 4 and the World Service, and others ranging from NPR and ABC to Radio New Zealand.
+A launch columnist for the BBC’s worldwide technology site, BBC Future, Tom writes and commentate widely in the international media, as well as guest lecturing at universities in the UK and Europe.
+He is a regular on BBC radio and television, and broadcasts around the world.

 He is managed by Chartwell for speaking, and United Agents for writing and broadcasting.
 When not working, he plays jazz piano and drinks too much coffee.